muralikrishnangm/Vortical_community_detection/README.md

 # Vortical_community_detection

-**Vortical community detection in 2D vortical flows to reduce the dimension of the flow field into community centroids**
+**A sample MATLAB code to demonstrate vortical community detection in 2D vortical flows.
+The community information is used to reduce the dimension of the flow field into the community centroids.**

 * Flow field :      Airfoil with Gurney flap (doi.org/10.2514/1.J056260)